Dwight Hall Staff

 Available by appointment in Room 104 and by email

-Reporting to the Executive Director, the Program Manager is primarily responsible for the success of the institutional programs of Dwight Hall and provides support and mentoring to all student leaders involved with service.
+Reporting to the Executive Director, the Program Manager is primarily responsible for the success of the institutional programs of Dwight Hall and provides support and mentoring to student leaders.
 The Program Manager serves as Dwight Hall’s principal staff liaison with program partners, working with schools and communities to identify opportunities for relationships.
 The Program Manager also is primarily responsible for the implementation of grant-funded programs, such as the CSDE after-school grant and the Jones-Zimmermann’s Foundation’s Academic Mentoring grant.

 Available during normal business hours in Room 105 and by email

 The Director of Innovation is primarily responsible for overseeing and managing the Social Innovation Lab, a pillar of Dwight Hall’s programming formalized in the fall of 2016.
 The position is responsible for developing resources, trainings, and partnerships to support a cohort of students dedicated to creating social change.
 The Director of Innovation will also be working closely with institutional partners to develop a series of events that bring together the Yale and New Haven communities.

 Available Tuesdays 9-11AM by appointment and by email

 director of yale prison education initiative

 The Director oversees and manages Dwight Hall’s Yale Prison Education Initiative, and as such, is responsible for its development and execution.
 In addition to directing programming, this position is responsible for collaboration and consultation with the program’s various partners, and for reporting on outcomes to Dwight Hall’s management, Board of Directors, and funders.